 have stool (poop) that's hard, dry, and unusually large

-Constipation is a very common problem.
+Constipation is a very common problem in kids.
 It usually isn't a cause for concern.
-Healthy

 What Causes Constipation?